Our Commitment to Dentistry

 Not sure how to choose an equine dental care provider?
 Here's what you need to know, and questions you need to ask!

-(Package includes: physical exam, light standing sedation, dental function evaluation, full oral examination (with LED light, full mouth speculum, mirror, dental picks and probes), dental endoscopy (evaluation of abnormalities with a camera inside the mouth), correction of simple dental abnormalities, incisor evaluation and cleaning.
-You are provided with a digital copy of your horse's exam chart and photographic records.)
+Package includes: physical exam, light standing sedation, dental function evaluation, full oral examination (with LED lights, full mouth speculum, mirror, dental picks and probes), dental endoscopy (evaluation of abnormalities with a camera inside the mouth), routine "float," correction of simple dental abnormalities, incisor evaluation and cleaning.
+You are provided with a digital copy of your horse's exam chart and photographic records.

 Image Gallery- Click the photos for larger images, and hover over to see captions.